justin-vt/StatusLineHistory/README.md

 ## Configuration

-If you want to move the plugin to appear at the top of the sidebar, modify the config.yaml file as follows:
+If you want to move the plugin to appear at the top of the sidebar, modify the config.yaml file as follows (or use the excellent [UI Customizer](https://github.com/LazeMSS/OctoPrint-UICustomizer)):

 ```yaml
 appearance: